mfasman95/discordia/guides/GS_SETUP.md

+# ⚠️Disclaimer⚠️
+These getting started guides assume you are using a Mac or Linux computer with a standard `bash` or `zsh` terminal.
+Some of the commands included in this guide (e.g. `touch` to make new files) might not work if you are developing on Windows.
+If you get to a step where you need to run code in a command line and it fails there is a chance that this is the reason.

 # Get Your Bot Token And Invite It To Your Server
 The first step to creating a Discord bot begins before you even start your own Node project - you must go through the Discord developer site, set up a new application, give that application a bot, and add it to your server.
 Following [this guide](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) (steps 2 through 4) will walk you through that process in more detail.